boucadair/simple-ipfix-fixes/draft-boucla-opsawg-ipfix-fixes.md

                    A structure is currently associated with the first byte.
-Future versions may be defined to associate meanings with bits in the remaining bits.
+Future versions may be defined to associate meanings with the remaining bits.

                    The current version of the Information Element should be exported as unsigned8.